University of Otago Distinguished Research Medal

 Early Career Awards for Distinction in Research

-These Awards recognize distinction in research by early career staff.
+Early Career Awards for Distinction in Research recognize outstanding research achievements by early career staff.
 Full-time academic staff who have held an appointment as Senior Lecturer, Lecturer, Senior Clinical Lecturer, Clinical Lecturer, Research Fellow or Senior Research Fellow at the University of Otago for a period of at least two years, and who have held an academic appointment for less than a combined total of six years at this and other universities, are eligible for the Awards.
 An Award may not be made to any one individual on more than one occasion.

 The basis for selection will be outstanding research achievement, with emphasis being given to achievement during the nominee’s appointment at the University of Otago.

 Nominations are to be submitted to the Deputy Vice-Chancellor (Research & Enterprise) through the nominee’s Pro-Vice-Chancellor.
 Nominations should be accompanied by a supporting statement that describes the nature and impact of the nominee’s distinguished research achievements, plus a curriculum vitae.

 The University of Otago recognises the importance of providing authors, dancers, artists, and composers with financial support and resources to enable them to explore their creative talents.
 The Arts Fellowships cater for a wide variety of artistic styles that reflect the diversity of writing, art, composing and dance in New Zealand.